 Growing up in a large Minnesota construction family, Tracy learned the value of hard work and experienced firsthand the struggles of America’s working class families.
 Her parents worked hard to make sure she had access to a good education and college opportunity, giving Tracy a passion for giving back.

-Tracy has lived in Colorado for decades, and she has been happily married to her husband Vern for over 20 years.
+Tracy has lived in Colorado for decades, and she has been happily married to her husband Vern for over 25 years.
 She began her career as a middle school teacher, but soon moved on to become a youth counselor in a juvenile detention center and later as a social worker, working with at-risk children and their families.
 These experiences solidified Tracy’s determination to serve our community and our families.
-Tracy went on to manage a Colorado organization with a staff of forty and over a million dollar budget, earn a law degree, and eventually work as an issues advocate at the State Legislature.
+Tracy went on to manage a Colorado organization, earn a law degree, and eventually work as an issues advocate at the State Legislature.

 Tracy has also taught at Metro State and Regis University, and has been involved as a volunteer by serving on the board of directors of local and national nonprofit organizations, volunteering with organizations such as Energy Outreach Colorado, and serving as an active member of the Colorado Business and Professional Women and the League of Women Voters.
 As her reputation as a community leader grew, Tracy was appointed to serve on the Jefferson County School District Strategic Planning and Advisory Council, the City of Arvada Citizen’s Capital Improvement Committee, and the City of Arvada Human Services Council.
 She also serves on the Jeffco PTA, the Arvada Chamber Government Affairs committee and the Westminster Chamber Government Affairs committee, and the Juvenile Justice Delinquency Prevention Council.